Optimization of GNN Training Through Half-precision: Introduction

-$\bullet$ \textbf{More Vector Types for Improving SDDMM Performance.} We introduce grouping of $4$ and $8$ half values, called (\emph{half4} and \emph{half8}) respectively to exploit the native float2 and float4 support of GPUs to increase data-load performance by being able to issue more feature load instructions before the implicit memory barrier is encountered in the inter-thread communication for SDDMM reduction. $\bullet$ \textbf{Overflow and Discretized Reduction For SpMM.} We analyze the root cause of NaN training error in GNNs.
-A vertex with a large neighborhood size, common in graphs, can produce INF (infinity) due to value overflow in SpMM reduction as half-precision has a limited numerical range.
+$\bullet$ \textbf{More Vector Types for Improving SDDMM Performance.} We group $4$ and $8$ half values, called (\emph{half4} and \emph{half8}) vector data types respectively.
+The proposed vector data types increase data-load performance by being able to issue more feature load instructions before the implicit memory barrier is encountered in the inter-thread communication for SDDMM reduction.
+On the other hand, the proposed data types minimize the number of inter-thread communications required in SDDMM. $\bullet$ \textbf{Value Overflow and Discretized Reduction For SpMM.} We analyze the root cause of the NaN training error in GNNs.
+A vertex with a large neighborhood size, common in graphs, can produce INF (infinity) due to value overflow in SpMM \textit{reduction} as half-precision has a limited numerical range.
 This INF then leads to NaN generation due to follow-up operations such as softmax involving arithmetic on two INF.
-However, GNN models indeed offer built-in mechanisms to protect against overflow such as degree-norm scaling in GCN which scales the output of SpMM back to half-precision range.
-But, merely the presence of such a mechanism is insufficient unless explored systematically.
+However, GNN models indeed offer built-in mechanisms to protect against overflow, such as degree-norm scaling in GCN~\cite{kipf2016semi}, which scales the output of SpMM back to half-precision range.
+However, the presence of such a mechanism is insufficient unless explored systematically.
 This work studies many such mechanisms across different GNN models and embeds them into system design through \textit{discretized reduction} where only a finite batch of dot products are reduced and scaled (normalized) before handling the next batch of dot products, thus protecting the output against overflow.

-The discretization is naturally suited to provide workload balancing in SpMM as one is free to choose the batch size, thereby allocating an equal amount of computation cores to each discretization unit leading to workload balancing.
+The discretization is naturally suited to provide workload balancing in SpMM as one is free to choose the batch size, thereby allocating an equal number of computation cores to each discretization unit, leading to workload balancing.
 We demonstrate an edge-parallel and a vertex-parallel SpMM to show the generality of the proposed discretization for workload balancing and propose non-atomic write through usage of \textit{staging buffer} and a follow-up kernel.